-I’ve done my fair share of keynotes and workshops on procrastination and motivation, ranging from professional associations (e.g., Accountants, Architects, Arbitrators, Librarians, Human Rights Experts, Home Builders, Real Estates Construction, Performance Improvement Experts…) to companies including Chevron, Prairie Merchant and Prudential.
+I’ve done hundreds of either keynotes or workshops on procrastination and motivation, ranging from professional associations (e.g., Accountants, Architects, Arbitrators, Librarians, Human Rights Experts, Home Builders, Real Estates Construction, Performance Improvement Experts…) to companies including Chevron, Prairie Merchant and Prudential.
 Here’s a sample of some speaking engagements on my YouTube Channel, but that last one for actually helped win Titanium Lion award at the Cannes Creativity Festival.
 Check it out:

 Testimonials ( I keep forgetting to ask for these)

 - “Humorous and accessible, Dr. Steel’s Procrastination Equation workshop made it easy to significantly improve productivity.
 If you want to get stuff done, get him.”
 Brett Wilson, a Celebrated Entrepreneur & Philanthropist

 - “Dr. Steel has a very informative, engaging and humorous approach to a topic that is of concern for today’s organizations (and to a broader extent, society as a whole).
 His approach is all-encompassing, combining historical facts with academic research into pragmatic strategies for increased productivity.
 Our 200 conference participants thoroughly enjoyed his interactive presentation and found it to be one of the highlights of the day.”
 J. Lukman, Director, Petroleum Accountants Society of Canada